 There are tons of hostels and hotels nearby.
 I suggest staying near Wat Chedi Luang.
 This is the main center of the city and puts you close to anything and everything you want to see.

 I wasn’t thrilled with our lodging (we stayed at Hotel Anodard).
 The beds were the hardest things I’ve slept on in my life.
 However, we did run into an interesting characters.
+To give you more ideas on budget accommodations and attractions in Chiang Mai, check out this blog on Where to Stay in Chiang Mai: Nimman or Old City by HotelsCombined.

 One morning, before we left to go on an elephant ride, the power flickered out.
 This didn’t bother us too much since we weren’t spending much time in the hotel.
 We waited outside for our ride, the thick heat already beating down on us at 7am.
 The “bell boy,” as his name tag stated, was an old, thin, gray-haired man missing a few teeth, went outside to meet the electrician.